 - Add details for the University of Warwick, and the name of the course we have offered you a Clearing place on by selecting the ‘Add Clearing Choice’ option.

 Please note, Clearing offers are on a first-come, first-served basis and can be withdrawn at any time once the course is full.

 Universities will sometimes lower their entry requirements during Clearing, but not always.
-You will need to check the individual course requirements on the UCAS website.
+You will need to check the individual course requirements on our Clearing course web pages or the UCAS website.

-You can apply for any course in Clearing, if you have met the stated the entry requirements.
+You can apply for any course in Clearing, if you have met the stated entry requirements.